top of page

 Descriptions

-OLS Academy students learn through a variety of in-class lectures, procedural skill labs, low to high-immersion simulations, clinical placements, and an ambulance preceptorship.
+OLS Academy students learn through a variety of in-class lectures, low to high-immersion simulations, clinical placements, and an ambulance preceptorship.

 Program Overview: